cloud-66-internal/help.cloud66.com/_legacy_docker_TBD/references/reserved-tags.md

 ---
 layout: post
 template: one-col
-title:  "Managing your database with Cloud 66"
+title:  "Cloud 66 reserved tags"
-categories: tutorials
+categories: references
-lead: Deploying and managing your database with Cloud 66
+lead: Reserved tags for additional functionality
-tags: ['database']
+tags: ['tags']
 legacy: false
+sitemap: false
 permalink: /:collection/:path:output_ext
 ---

 ## Notice
 <div class="notice notice-warning"><p>This documentation set has been merged with the <a href="/maestro/">Maestro Version 2</a> documentation and is officially deprecated.
 These pages will be redirected to their equivalents in that doc set within the next few weeks.</p></div>

-{% include tutorials/database-management.md %}
+{% include references/reserved-tags.md %}